-- Conduct by a Committee Member during a meeting (which might involve a Member being obstructive, offensive or disregarding the authority of the Chair or failing to observe Standing Orders) - Complaints that the conduct of a Committee Member has failed to meet the requirements of the Code of Conduct; is contrary to CHA's Values, Rules or policies; threatens the reputation of CHA; risks bringing the organisation into disrepute or undermines CHA and/or its people - Inappropriate behaviour towards colleagues, staff, customers or partners - 3.2 Some complaints and/or concerns may relate to relatively minor matters, whilst other may involve more significant issues.
-Consequently, different approaches are likely to be appropriate, depending on the details of individual circumstances, recognising that it may not always be appropriate to undertake a formal investigation in response to an isolated and/or relatively minor issue.
+- 3.1 A breach of the Code of Conduct is a potentially serious matter and so any allegation of a breach must be handled and managed carefully.
+This Protocol is a process that will apply to managing and/or responding to alleged breaches of the Code of Conduct.
+Breaches can include (but are not limited to): - Conduct by a Committee Member during a meeting (which might involve a Member being obstructive, offensive or disregarding the authority of the Chair or failing to observe Standing Orders) - Complaints that the conduct of a Committee Member has failed to meet the requirements of the Code of Conduct; is contrary to CHA's Values, Rules or policies; threatens the reputation of CHA; risks bringing the organisation into disrepute or undermines CHA and/or its people - Inappropriate behaviour towards colleagues, staff, customers or partners - 3.2 Some complaints and/or concerns may relate to relatively minor matters, whilst other may involve more significant issues.
+Consequently, it is important to distinguish between issues that might, at least initially, be relatively minor and/or be described as 'performance-related' (e.g. irregular attendance at meetings, regularly disrupting meetings because of mobile phone, failing to prepare for meetings) from unacceptable conduct (such as bullying, offensive or discriminatory behaviour, seeking personal gain / benefit).
+For these kinds of situations, different approaches are likely to be appropriate, depending on the details of individual circumstances and, recognising that it may not always be appropriate to undertake a formal investigation in response to an isolated and/or relatively minor issue (see 4.4 below).
+Whilst a failure to participate effectively in the RSL's governance is, ultimately, likely to constitute a breach of the Code, it will not be appropriate to resort to that allegation and launch an investigation without, first, engaging with the GBM and seeking to address the issue e.g. by offering additional support.